Latest Strathclyde updates

-The University switchboard is operating on reduced hours 10:15 to 16:00 hours.
+The University switchboard is operating from 9am to 5pm.
 Calls to the switchboard outside of these hours will be directed to Security Services who can help if you require urgent assistance.
 Students calling to speak to staff in residences or to report a fault or repair in their accommodation should email email@example.com.

 Students are encouraged to Volunteer with Strathclyde while while Strath Union offers a variety of different opportunities that students can fit around their University schedule.
 The Careers Services provides a range of helpful information for students wishing to participate in voluntary work opportunities, including links to Volunteer Scotland and Volunteer Glasgow and the employment rights of volunteers in the UK.
 You may also find the UK Government website useful.

 If you are a student studying for a qualification accredited by a professional body, you must speak to your department to ensure that you can get the requisite support in place to engage in the remainder of your studies and your assessment without detriment, should you choose to volunteer.
 They will also check what arrangements are in place to ensure your health and safety while volunteering.